 Excellence.
 I am working at being the best blogger, husband, tennis player, and potential employee that I can be.
 I recognize the danger of procrastination in the pursuit of perfection.

 Would you consider taking time for an inventory of your core values?
 What are your six core values, the ones that you cannot abandon?
 How do you define them?
 Why are they important to you?

-Once you have answered these questions, then copy the results in a calendar appointment six months into the future.
+Once you have answered these questions, copy the results in a calendar appointment six months into the future.
 In six months, ask yourself about your progress in each area.
 Are your core values reflected in your priorities and actions?
 Then rinse and repeat.